Cycling74/rnbo.oscquery.runner/README.md

 #### MIDI

-Parameters support MIDI mapping via a `midi` entry in their metadata.
+Parameters and Inports support MIDI mapping via a `midi` entry in their metadata.
 The [Web Interface](https://rnbo.cycling74.com/learn/raspberry-pi-web-interface-guide) now helps automate setting this value but you can set it explicitly if you prefer.

 *Misc notes*

 * As of this writing the MIDI value is scaled to `0..1` and applied, without any additional augmentation, to the normalized value for a parameter.
+    * Values aren't scaled before sent to an Inport.
-* Notes simply map to `0` for note off and `1` for note on indendent of velocity.
+* Notes to Params simply map to `0` for note off and `1` for note on indendent of velocity.
-* When you map a MIDI message, it is filtered out and not sent along your patcher beyond setting the parameter value(s) it is associated with.
+* When you map a MIDI message, it is filtered out and not sent along your patcher beyond setting the parameter/inport value(s) it is associated with.
 * The `chan` entry is `1` based, so valid values are `1-16`.
 * The `chan` entry is optional and defaults to `1` if it isn't present.